KaiHiwatari8/engl393spring2021/README.md

 	`const bot = new Discord.Client()`

 Now that we have a bot initialized, we can add behaviors to our bot.
-Every action on Discord emits events such as a new message, a new reaction, a new guild member, etc. The bot listens to those events to reciprocate programmed behaviors.
+Every action on Discord emits events such as a new message, a new reaction, a new guild member, etc. The bot listens to those events to reciprocate them with the programmed behaviors.
 A complete list of events can be found [here](https://discord.js.org/#/docs/main/stable/class/Client).

 4. Add an event listener to our bot to listen to such events.
 For testing purpose, listen to a new message.
 If the new message contains `"ping"`, the bot will reply with `"pong"` in that channel using adding a handler function for that event.